Santorini & Crete, Active & Culture Tour is one of the most popular tours in Greece for authenticity seekers and adventure active travelers.

 But, with so many gorgeous islands scattered throughout the Aegean Sea, the question arises: which ones to choose?

-This trip combines probably the two most beautiful: The spectacular Crete and the precious gem of the Aegean, Santorini.
+Two of the most beautiful!
+Spectacular Crete and the precious gem of the Aegean, Santorini.

 Period of operation: April to November